 -- President Lyndon B. Johnson, Remarks at the signing of the Immigration Bill, October 3, 1965 at Liberty Island, New York.

-An Immigration Fact: Did you know that Native Americans did not receive full U.S. citizenship and voting rights until the June 2, 1924 "Indian Citizenship Act" (or "Snyder Act")?
+Native Americans did not receive full U.S. citizenship and voting rights until the June 2, 1924 "Indian Citizenship Act" (or "Snyder Act")?

 Welcome Mat Detroit is committed to strengthening communities and service capacity by broadening access to and knowledge of services and resources, fostering a welcoming atmosphere for all, and building capacity of immigrant service providers.